cbrnrd/maliketh/design/specs/implant-c2-http.md

 ```

 If there is no output, set `output` to an empty string.
+If you'd like the output to be displayed in a table, `output` should be a JSON object (still base64 encoded).

 | Field | Purpose |
 |:----- | :------ |